Vaida12345/ControlKit/Sources/ControlKit/Documentation.docc/Extensions/Screen.md

     }

     @Tab("Record the window") {
-        With the ``record(_:listOption:imageOption:to:codec:)``, you could record a window, something that macOS screen recording cannot do.
+        With the ``record(_:imageOption:to:codec:size:)``, you could record a window, something that macOS screen recording cannot do.

         For example, This would record the *finder* window that currently opens *computer*